ad-freiburg/esa2018-experiment/BLOGPOST.md

 1. How many papers that looked like "clear" accepts in one PC were rejected by the other PC, if any?
 2. How many papers that looked like "clear" rejects in one PC were accepted by the other PC, if any?
-3. How large is the "gray zone" of papers, which are neither fish nor foul and how well do the PCs agree on these?
+3. How well do the rankings of the two PCs correlate and is there a natural cutoff for the number of accepted papers?
-4. How much does the discussion of the papers in the PC help decrease the randomness of the decisions, and does it even do that?
+4. Do the discussion of the papers between PC members help decrease the randomness of the decisions?
 5. And finally, what does this all mean for the future of peer review?

 To answer these questions, in 2018 I conducted an experiment similar to the NIPS experiment, but with richer data and a deeper analysis.